DMaz009/Cinema-Project/README.md

 ![This is an image](https://media.git.generalassemb.ly/user/40487/files/662c1280-722a-11ec-8f98-2f89d6568da8)

+## Tech Used
+-JavaScript

+-CSS3 and Bootstrap

+-MongoDB and Mongoose

+-Express

+-Bcrypt

+-Heroku

+-Socket.io

+-EJS

 ## User Stories
 As a user I want to view a listing of current sci-fi movies.